tylerbutler/engineer/engineer/docs_source/templates.rst

 ----------

 .. warning:: Navigation is an area of active development in Engineer.
-The current system is kludgy at best and I plan to give it a proper overhaul in the next Engineer release.
+The current system is kludgy at best and I plan to give it a proper overhaul in an upcoming Engineer release.

 Navigation links are critical to any website.
 In Engineer, the primary navigation links for your site should be put in the :file:`_nav_primary.html` template fragment.
 This file should contain an unordered list (``<ul>`` element) in